ziwooda/ziwooda/README.md

 ### About Me✨
 👶🏻 Growing up to be an expert as a _Solutions Architect(SA)_ and _DevOps Engineer_
 🎤 Presented about _'Improving Code Reusability with Terraform Module'_ at AUSG
+🎤 Presented about _'AWS Guidelines for Univeristy Students'_ at AWS Summit Seoul 2023
 🎥 Love watching movies in the theater or short reviews on YouTube
 🌝 And also love networking people with diversity :)